YasirHasn9/routing-in-react/README.md

 `component` need a reference to a Component
 `render` function that helps to pass props to the component `children` is function that works exactly like render excepts it helps us to find if we have matched path or not

+#### Link

+it create an anchor tag that helps to navigate between the pages in the app through using the url

+#### NavLink

+it works same as Link between with extra feature like we can style the anchor tag if it was in active mood by adding a className called active.